-If you have purchased a note that has a fixed maturity date of not more than one year from the issue date of the note, called a "Short-Term Note," you will be subject to special rules.
-If you are an accrual basis holder of a Short-Term Note or a cash basis holder specified in Section 1281 of the Code, including regulated investment companies, you will generally be required to report interest income as interest accrues on a straight-line basis, or if elected, under a constant yield method over the term of each interest period.
-If you are a cash basis holder of a Short-Term Note other than those specified in Section 1281 of the Code, you will, in general, be required to report interest income as interest is paid (or, if earlier, upon the sale or exchange of the Short-Term Note).
-However, if you are a cash basis holder of a Short-Term Note reporting interest income as it is paid, you may be required to defer a portion of any interest expense otherwise deductible on indebtedness incurred to purchase or carry the Short-Term Note.
+If a Note Owner purchases a note that has a fixed maturity date of not more than one year from the issue date of the note, called a "Short-Term Note," the Note Owner may be subject to special rules.
+If the Note Owner is an accrual basis holder of a Short-Term Note or a cash basis holder specified in Section 1281 of the Code, including regulated investment companies, the Note Owner will generally be required to report interest income as interest accrues on a straight-line basis, or if elected, under a constant yield method over the term of each interest period.
+If the Note Owner is a cash basis holder of a Short-Term Note other than those specified in Section 1281 of the Code, the Note Owner will, in general, be required to report interest income as interest is paid (or, if earlier, upon the sale or exchange of the Short-Term Note).
+However, if the Note Owner is a cash basis holder of a Short-Term Note reporting interest income as it is paid, the Note Owner may be required to defer a portion of any interest expense otherwise deductible on indebtedness incurred to purchase or carry the Short-Term Note.
 This interest expense would be deferred until the taxable disposition or maturity of the Short-Term Note.
-If you are a cash basis taxpayer, you may elect under Section 1282 of the Code to accrue interest income on all Short-Term Notes with a term of one year or less.
-If you have so elected, you would include OID on the Short-Term Note in income as it accrues, but you would not be subject to the interest expense deferral rule.
+If the Note Owner is a cash basis taxpayer, the Note Owner may elect under Section 1282 of the Code to accrue interest income on all Short-Term Notes with a term of one year or less.
+If the Note Owner has so elected, the Note Owner would include OID on the Short-Term Note in income as it accrues, but the Note Owner would not be subject to the interest expense deferral rule.
 Special rules that apply to a Short-Term Note purchased for more or less than its SRPM will be discussed in the applicable prospectus supplement.

 Sale or Other Disposition.
-If you sell a note, you will recognize gain or loss in an amount equal to the difference between the amount realized on the sale and your adjusted tax basis in the note.
-The adjusted tax basis of a note will equal your cost for the note, increased by any OID and gain previously included in your income with respect to the note and decreased by the amount of premium, if any, previously amortized and by the amount of principal payments you have previously received on the note.
+If Note Owner sells the note, the Note Owner will recognize gain or loss in an amount equal to the difference between the amount realized on the sale and the Note Owner's adjusted tax basis in the note.
+The adjusted tax basis of a note will equal the Note Owner's cost for the note, increased by any OID and gain previously included in income by the Note Owner with respect to the note and decreased by the amount of premium, if any, previously amortized and by the amount of principal payments the Note Owner previously received on the note.
 Any gain or loss will be capital gain or loss, except for gain representing accrued interest not previously included in income.
-If you are a cash basis holder of a Short-Term Note not specified in Section 1281 of the Code, any gain or loss on the sale or exchange of the Short-Term Note will be treated as ordinary income or loss.
+If the Note Owner is a cash basis holder of a Short-Term Note not specified in Section 1281 of the Code, any gain or loss on the sale or exchange of the Short-Term Note will be treated as ordinary income or loss.
 Capital losses generally may be used by a corporate taxpayer only to offset capital gains, and by an individual taxpayer only to the extent of capital gains plus \$3,000 of other income.
-For non-corporate noteholders, capital gain recognized on the sale or other disposition of a note held for more than one year will be taxed at a maximum rate of 20% for taxable years beginning after December 31, 2012.
+For non-corporate Note Owners, capital gain recognized on the sale or other disposition of a note held for more than one year will be taxed at a maximum rate of 20% for taxable years beginning after December 31, 2012.